 People always ask: “Is there any relation between the factors in my data?”
-If you look at the data, a table or a spreadsheet it can be hard to see connections and say how strong they are.
+If you look at the data, a table, or a spreadsheet it can be hard to see connections and say how strong they are.
 That is where the relation map comes in handy.
 All the columns are shown on the map, and all the relations are visible at the same time.
-Not only is the strong and positive shown, but the weak and negative relations are also shown.
+Not only is the strong and positive shown, but the weak and negative relations are pictured as well.

-Zoom in and out is a great tool to help find the covered icons on the map.
+Zoom in and out to find the covered icons on the map.
 If you zoom in, you can grab the map with the cursor and move it in all directions just like the big picture.
 If you want to see the relation of certain columns, just highlight them on the left sidebar.
 You can search there as well.
 After selecting four or more columns, you will get a new relation map that includes only the selected data.